VFPX/GoToDefinition/README.md

 #### Search Order

-GTD searches in a similar way that people might search for things --
+GTD searches in a way similar to how people might search for things --
 1. Searches that don't take too long.
 2. Searches for things you're most likely to be looking for.